-The aim of the assignments is to demonstrate the learner's ability to apply their understanding of legal concepts, procedure and process in a legal setting through the completion of scenario based tasks.
+The aim of the assignments is to demonstrate the candidate's ability to carry out legal word processing, administration and information processing tasks in a legal setting.

-In all the assignments you will be working for the same firm: INGRAM LOCHEE & EXTON, solicitors.
-They are a rapidly expanding firm occupying a five-storey office block in the centre of Birmingham.
+In all the assignments you will be working for the same firm that you have been with throughout your coursework book: INGRAM LOCHEE & EXTON, solicitors.
+As you know, they are a rapidly expanding firm occupying a five-storey office block in the centre of Birmingham.
 The firm is divided into three main departments: Probate (with a sub-division of Family), Criminal Litigation (sub-division Civil Litigation) and Corporate (sub-division Conveyancing).
 Each department is in the charge of one of the Partners and is situated on a separate floor.
 Reprographics, post room, switchboard etc are on the ground floor and interview rooms, staff canteen and rest room on the top floor.
 As part of the firm's policy, you may be requested to work in any department either on a short-term or a long-term basis.